 Although you will send and read all messages as strings of ASCII characters, the actual message travels as a sequence of bytes.
 Each character in a unicode message requires 2 bytes, whereas the non-unicode requires only 1 byte.
-See example in Figure 3-41, which illustrates a "picture mute is off" reply from the projector:
+See example in Figure 3-40, which illustrates a "picture mute is off" reply from the projector.
+NOTE: Use of unicode or non-unicode in messages is auto-detected from the TPC.